Care leavers or care experienced

 If you're thinking about studying at university and you are a care leaver or care experienced, these resources can help:

 Please tick the care leaver box on your UCAS application.
 This will help universities to offer you extra support.
+It will also enable us to give you the support you might need before you join us.

 "From the students we’ve spoken to at various universities, I’d say the support UWE offers is stand out excellent.
 Your students all spontaneously gave glowing feedback about the wonderful support they receive."